Aleroms/santiagomorales/README.md

 - files were uploading the same fileName for images used in projects.
 Whenever I would retreive files from Firebase, it would display, the same image.
 For example, `burrito.png` would display for 6+ projects, since when I uploaded the file its file name was `burrito.png`.
 Duplicates were not created which led to overwritten images in multiple projects referencing the same image url, `tools/burrito.png`.
 To resolve this, before uploading the file I checked if the file already existed and would modify the file name to `burrito2.png` instead, so that each image uploaded with the same name would not overwrite and reference the same image.
 If the file did not exist, simply upload it as is.

+- retrieving image url and name from my pinia store would break my app. `project.image.url | reading url undefined`.
+I was retrieving it on my `Mounted` lifecycle hook.
+When I switched to `BeforeMounted` lifecycle hook, the problem was solved.
+I am assuming I need to have the data ready before the component mounts to the DOM and not when the component mounts to he DOM.
+Only strange thing is the data was locally stored and not fetched asynchronously.

 ## Useful Links

 - [Vue Composables](https://vuejs.org/guide/reusability/composables) - encapsulates and reuses stateful logic